FAIR Data Management#

 Ontologies#

-A set of ontologies are combined and used to support the metadata model (http://git.wur.nl/unlock/ontology).
-This model is based on the ISA structrure in which the URI’s from ISA have been mapped to the Just Enough Results Model (http://jermontology.org).
-Through JERM the Project class was added to improve the alignment with the FAIRDOM Hub (http://fairdomhub.org) and to improve the categorisation of multiple investigations under one funding agency (the project).
+A set of ontologies is used to support the metadata model.
+This model is based on the ISA structure, where URIs from ISA are mapped to the Just Enough Results Model.
+Through JERM, a Sample class was added to improve the alignment with the FAIRDOM Hub and to enable grouping of multiple investigations under one funding agency (the project).

-In biological studies samples play a key role and in almost all research projects more then one subject, entity or environment are being analysed.
-The addition of Observation Unit from the MIAPPE ontology solves the problem of the missing association between sample and study.
+In biological studies, samples play a central role, and multiple subjects or environments are oftentimes analyised within a single study.
+The addition of Observation Unit from the MIAPPE ontology resolves the missing association between sample and study.

 API#

-The ontology is written in a combination of OWL and ShEx enabling http://empusa.org to generate a JAVA api for integration purposes.
-The API available at http://download.systemsbiology.nl/unlock/ is used to create, manage and query the RDF datasets generated throughout various applications.
-First and foremost the ontology is used by default in the FAIR Data Station, accessible at https://fairds.fairbydesign.nl to validate and generate structured RDF data from metadata excel sheets.
+The ontology is defined using OWL and ShEx, enabling Empusa to generate a Java API for integration purposes.
+The API (http://download.systemsbiology.nl/#/unlock/) is used to create, manage and query RDF datasets.
+Within the FAIR Data Station (https://fairds.fairbydesign.nl) the ontology is used to validate metadata and generate structured RDF data from Excel-based metadata sheets.

-The generated RDF datasets are then used to drive the computational work using the metadata information available in the RDF datasets and the Common Workflow Language for processing raw data to information.
+The metadata information of these RDF datasets is subsequently used to drive the computational work, leveraging the Common Workflow Language (CWL) to process raw data to structured results.